 Until then, I’m not going to pretend I know how to make TV.
 I will, however, openly admit that I watch an obsessive amount of it and I have done so for most of my 30-ish years.
 Therefor, I’ve learned some dos and don’ts which most normal humans who watch normal amounts of television (creatives included) have not seemed to learn.
 With that in mind, I offer everyone on the creative side of television some crucial advice.
 I present: The Rules Everyone Must Follow If You Want Your Viewers to Not Hate Your Shit (in No Particular Order).

 - If you’re going to write pregnancy into a storyline, be prepared to write a baby into it as well.
 As much as I liked Connor, that bitch was a baby for all of 7 episodes before he was 16 years old.
 Adalind‘s baby had to peace out with the Grimm’s mom ’cause… safety?
 And then that fucking vampire/witch/werewolf/or-whatever-the-hell-it-is baby needed to disappear for half a season because her mom was gonna eat it or some shit?
-Just, cut it out, y’all.
+There are so many more examples, I could go on and on.
+Just cut it out, y’all.
 It’s a mess.

 - No blurry filter over a woman’s face.
 It is painfully insulting.
 There’s absolutely nothing wrong with letting them look their age.
 Stop it.
-I could not handle Calista Flockblur for more than 3 episodes on Supergirl before I gave that mess up (one of many reasons, by the way) and Blurrin’ Stone is really pushing it on Agent X (but it’s good enough for me to keep watching… for now).
+I could not handle Calista Flockblur for more than 3 episodes on Supergirl before I gave that mess up (one of many reasons, by the way) and Blurrin’ Stone was really pushing it on Agent X.

 - You can never, ever write “I don’t even know who you are anymore,” or any iteration of it in any way, shape, or form, in any script you ever write ever in life ever.
 Full stop.
 (Note: The only possible exception is something ridiculously millennial such as, “I mean… what even is your face right now?”)